MeteorLyon/tutorial-reactivity-methods-latency-minimongo-contenteditable/README.md

 Minimongo allow you to acces Collection and manipulate them directly on client side, and in the same way you would do on server.
 Here ther is a Members Collection, and you can add and modify what you want using HTML li[contenteditable]

+## Some other concepts ##

+# ergonomy #

+ - #1 animations when items are modified in realtime
+ - #2 counter to display number of new items arrived since last update

+# on road to components #

+ - Template subcription
+ - Still misses data store inside Template
+ - Still misses state inside Template instead of Session